flotiq/flotiq-docs/docs/Deep-Dives/mobile-expo-product-showcase.md

 - search through the product list.

 The app will be synchronized with your Flotiq account, so you can use the CMS to add and update products and it will compile for Android and iOS phones, out of the box.
-The code changes required in this guide are minimal, but it might take some time to setup the working environment.
+The code changes required in this guide are minimal, but it might take some time to set up the working environment.

 ## Before you start